2/19/2025

 Timothy Chiodo

 Great.
 Thank you for taking the question.
-I want to dig into the more medium term outlook or growth algorithm for ARR per location.
-So more recently, it's been in the call it four to five percent range, mid single digits.
-And I believe the algorithm has been the new customers coming in, maybe slightly lower than total company average, partially due to land and expand, a little bit of a shift down market, maybe the international coming on and initially lower SAS ARPU.
-But definitely you mentioned the existing customers adding new modules.
-You just gave the new disclosure on international ARPU up 50 percent as you've expanded the modules there.
-And then, of course, there's the pricing element, which you mentioned would be something beyond 2024.
-So with all those moving parts, is mid single digits the right number that investors should consider for call it the medium term or longer term SAS ARPU growth?
-Or are there other factors that you would add or subtract from that list?
+I want to dig into the more medium-term outlook or growth algorithm for ARR per location.
+So more recently, it's been in the, call it, 4% to 5% range, mid-single digits.
+And I believe the algorithm has been the new customers coming in may be slightly lower than total company average, partially due to land and expand, a little bit of a shift down market, maybe the international coming on at an initially lower SaaS ARPU, but definitely you mentioned the existing customers adding new modules.
+You just gave the new disclosure on international ARPU up 50% as you've expanded the modules there.
+And then of course, there's the pricing element, which you mentioned would be something beyond 2024.
+So with all those moving parts, is mid single digits the right number that investors should consider for call it the medium term or longer term SaaS ARPU growth? or are there other factors that you would add or subtract from that list?

 speaker

-I think in the near term, I'd say, mid single digits is the right number.
-You know, I hear you, by the way, there's lots of puts and takes that business is getting more complex.
-And if you just zoom out, like our goal is to maximize the ARR.
+I think in the near term, I'd say, missing religious is the right number.
+You know, I hear you, by the way.
+There's lots of puts and takes.
+Our business is getting more complex.
+And if you just zoom out, like our goal is to maximize ARR, right?
 You think about locations and product attach and upsell and pricing.
-And so all those variables go into it.
-And we very much recognize that ultimately, like the way we're going to do that is by driving towards market leadership.
-I think as we think about like medium and longer term, you know, we've talked a lot in this call about like time expansion.
+And so all those variables go into it, and we very much recognize that Ultimately, the way we're going to do that is by driving towards market leadership.
+I think as we think about medium and longer term, we've talked a lot in this call about TAM expansion.
 I want to just reinforce that the team is also incredibly focused on the land and expand motion.
 We're looking at the attach rates across the existing product portfolio.
-We're looking to make those products better and better to serve the team in a continue to improve the way that we can serve that team.
-A lot of the work we're doing on data and AI, if you think about all the data we have across guests and employees and suppliers, we see an opportunity there.
-And so the long term is a huge focus there to continue to find ways to create more value for customers, which I think ultimately will translate to stronger ARP.
-But in terms of your question, I'd say like I think the way to think about that is that the in the near term, I think the single digits is the reasonable way to think about it.
-And the longer term, you know, we'll come back to you.
+We're looking to make those products better and better to serve the TAM and continue to improve the way that we can serve that TAM. a lot of the work we're doing on data and AI, you know, if you think about, like, you know, all the data we have across guests and employees and suppliers, we see an opportunity there.
+And so over the long term, there's a huge focus there to continue to find ways to create more value for customers, which I think ultimately will translate to a stronger ARPU.
+But in terms of your question, I'd say, like, I think the way to think about that is that in the near term, I think the mid-single digits is a reasonable way to think about it.
+And in the longer term, you know, we'll come back to you.

 speaker